2024

 • Master human resources management software – Your organizational skillset is excellent, but there’s only so much an individual can do.
 Don’t just stretch the surface of your applicant tracking systems.
 Explore the software’s nooks and crannies to keep your HR department together.

-HR teams are responsible for respecting deadlines and storing records in systems such as HRIS.
+HR teams respect deadlines and store records in systems such as HRIS.
 Not recording a payroll date today might not sound like a big deal, but that’s like ignoring a leak under the sink.
-Leaving something for tomorrow is one of the most significant pain points in human resource management.
+Leaving something for tomorrow is one of human resource management’s most significant pain points.

 HR professionals aren’t always here to fix problems.
-Instead, your job is to ensure the issue doesn’t happen in the first place.
+Instead, their job is to prevent issues from happening in the first place.
 Having excellent organizational skills means keeping the engine running without hiccups.

 3. Decision-Making: Hiring, Onboarding & Termination

-Although mastering technical skills comes with unique difficulties, for HR professionals, making the correct decisions in a second is a whole other beast.
+Although mastering technical skills comes with unique difficulties, for HR professionals, making the correct decisions in a second is another beast.
 And nowhere is that more prominent than talent management, onboarding new hires, and terminating underperforming employees.

 Employee engagement and the quality of employee experience start when you make the first contact with top talent as a recruiter.
 Furthermore, it reflects on creating a healthy organizational culture.

-Although you’ll have the time to assess the candidate after the interview, decisions you make during the interview will decide how much valuable information you collect.
+Although you’ll have the time to assess the candidate after the interview, your decisions during the interview will determine how much valuable information you collect.

 The same rule applies to firing an employee or an HR team member.

-Terminating an employee might seem like bad news for the employee only.
-But research shows that employee turnover can cost a company as much as 150% of the annual salary for more significant job roles.
+Terminating an employee might seem like bad news only for the employee.
+However, research shows that employee turnover can cost a company as much as 150% of the annual salary for more significant job roles.

 True human resources professionals can see the big picture before a new employee starts working.

-Although decision-making skills branch well outside hiring and terminating an employee, it is the recruitment arena where your HR skills shine.
+Although decision-making skills extend well beyond hiring and terminating an employee, your HR skills shine in the recruitment arena.

 4. Conflict Resolution & Employee Relations Competencies